 There are two sections to this blog post.
 The first section provides information about mobile surveillance video recovery.
 The second part a guide ‘How To Recover Mobile Surveillance Video.’
 We have created a Four Step Process of how to recover video from mobile devices.

 During the recovery process, the qualified video forensic expert may also perform hard drive cloning.
 Hard drive cloning is a process that creates an exact bit for bit clone image of the mobile surveillance DVR’s hard drive.
-This is most always performed during the mobile surveillance video recovery process and requires additional time.
+This is almost always performed during the mobile surveillance video recovery process and requires additional time.

-Video in the Court Room
+Video in the Courtroom

 Mobile digital video recording technologies can be difficult and challenging for playback, especially in court.
-Many systems have proprietary software and require a proprietary video player to view the video.?
+Many systems have proprietary software and require a proprietary video player to view the video.
 Playback of these video recordings in court is straightforward, provided the video is played using the original equipment that created the video recording.
-Otherwise, a qualified video forensic expert can create an open source video file which is much easier to play using various players like VLC https://www.videolan.org/vlc/index.html and Media Player Classic https://mpc-hc.org/
+Otherwise, a qualified video forensic expert can create an open-source video file which is much easier to play using various players like VLC https://www.videolan.org/vlc/index.html and Media Player Classic https://mpc-hc.org/

 Proprietary V.S.
 Open Source

 To further explain, many attorneys and police officers are not aware that there are two types of video recordings that can be recovered.
 Most fixed and mobile DVR-based surveillance systems employ proprietary systems and record digital video to proprietary formats.
 Proprietary video recovery has minimal degradation of picture quality during the process of recovering.
-However, they can be difficult to operate in a court room setting.
+However, they can be difficult to operate in a courtroom setting.
 This is why they are converted to open source.
 Converting a video file created on a mobile device is often complicated for law enforcement agencies as well as video forensic experts.